 Certified B Corp

-A Certified B Corp is any organization or socially responsible financial institution that successfully balances purpose and profit.
-Organizations can apply for B Corp certification if they demonstrate transparency, social responsibility, and show high social and environmental sustainability standards.
-Banks and credit unions must pass rigorous certification standards to become recognized as a B Corp.
+A Certified B Corp is any organization that successfully balances purpose and profit while meeting rigorous standards for social and environmental performance, transparency, and accountability.
+Banks and credit unions must pass thorough third-party certification standards to earn and maintain the designation.

 Final Thoughts

 Banking with a social mission doesn’t mean settling for less.
-The best socially responsible banks offer competitive rates, low fees, and strong digital tools—while reinvesting in communities and supporting sustainable initiatives.
+The institutions on this list offer competitive rates, low fees, and strong digital tools while putting your money to work in communities and causes that matter.

 Frequently Asked Questions